dannysbentley/pyDynamo/README.md

 # Project Name
-Dynamo Examples to use as part of my Youtube channel.
+Dynamo examples to use as part of my Youtube channel.

 ## Installation
 Clone project or copy and paste from .py files.